Sampatankar/MovieBooking/README.md

-# MovieBooking
-Vanilla JS project working with the DOM

-This project is the second project in Brad Traversy's Udemy course: 20 JavaScript Projects.
-I am working through these as I study the Modern JS course from the same author.

-The app specification:
 ## Movie Seat Booking

 Display movie choices and seats in a theater to select from in order to purchase tickets